Geek-Estate/horizon-landingpage/faq/index.md

 **Q: Why do only some of my Facebook friends show up?**

-**A:** Two potential reasons.
+**A:** Two reasons.
 First, we only display friends we can associate with a specific locations - some people do not fill out their "lives in" field on Facebook, or have it restricted so other sites cannot access it.
 Second, Facebook's Graph API 2.0 only returns your friends that are also using the Horizon app.

 **Q: Why are accommodation details not available on all profiles?**